-David Highfield KDKA-TV: Biography, Age, Husband, Height, Salary
+David Highfield KDKA-TV: Bio, Age, Husband, Height, Net Worth

 David Highfield (KDKA), Pittsburgh's Beloved News Anchor